suyash-rgb/PresencePulse/README.md

   - Recognize faces using the trained SVM model and mark attendance in Google Sheets.

 ### 5. **Data Visualization Script**
 - **Description**: This script generates visual representations of attendance data using the Matplotlib library.
-It fetches data from Google Apps Script APIs and plot various graphs such as bar graphs, pie charts, and line charts to visualize attendance trends.
+It fetches data from Google Apps Script API and plot various graphs such as bar graphs, pie charts, and line charts to visualize attendance trends.
 - **Main Functions**:
   - Fetch daily attendance data and plot bar and pie charts.
   - Fetch monthly attendance overview and plot a bar graph.